MiguelRipoll23/tag_bumper/README.md

 - Use custom prerelease identifiers provided by you or regular ones like alpha and beta

-- Create a branch, update and commit version files (package.json, pom.xml) automatically
+- Create a branch, update and commit version files (version.ts, package.json, pom.xml) automatically

 ## Demo